ClarkCGA/moore_phase_6/README.md

 # DIGITIZE Tutorial

+* Data for DIGITIZE tutorial can be downloaded from this repo (tutorial_data_digitize.zip)

 ## Setting Up a New Project

 * Launch TerrSet by clicking on the desktop icon or searching the application in Start menu on machine.
 This will load the liberaGIS splash screen on your monitor.